jphollanti/note-search/README.md

 # Note search tool

 This tool allows you to search the notes you have been collecting.
+I have been using this on macOS but this should work on Linux and possibly even Windows (warranty void).

 # Getting started